Cancer’s Magic Bullet: Antibody Drug Conjugates

 An ADC for Alice

-To return it where we began.
+To return to where we began.
 It is 2024, and Alice still does not have any remaining standard treatment options.
 The tumors from her uveal melanoma are growing.

 It’s not clear what she should do.
 Fortunately for her, twelve years earlier, researchers discovered something very important about uveal melanoma.